Verizon Stole My 7 Year Old Website, Now They’re Taking Your Internet

 What do you think?
 Am I right?
 Am I wrong?
 Did I miss anything?
 I need to know what the general public thinks.
 I look forward to hearing from all of you.

 I’m Robert Tanguay and thanks again for your support.
-Subscribe for progress on my work and more thought provoking content.
+Subscribe to my YouTube for progress on my work and more thought provoking content.
+Hit me on Twitter – I respond ( even to Trolls as I am one).